Splash07/monorepo/README.md

 ## *Associate go.mod with bazel*
 > gazelle update-repos --from_file=go.mod -to_macro=go_third_party.bzl%go_deps

-A go_third_party.bzl will be generated to have "bazel-ish" representation of go.mod That way, bazel will be aware of dependencies mentioned in go.mod
+A go_third_party.bzl will be generated to have "bazel-ish" representation of go.mod.
+That way, bazel will be aware of dependencies mentioned in go.mod

+## *Bazel build all*
+> bazel build //...

 ## *To build mainapp service in this repo*
 > bazel build //packages/mainapp